jpgoldberg/toy-crypto-math/docs/source/utils.rst

 .. autofunction:: lsb_to_msb

-:func:`~toy_crypto.utils.lsb_to_msb` is used by :func:`~toy_crypto.ec.Point.scaler_multiply` and would be used by modular exponentiation for implementations of those that leak the bits of the scalar (or exponent) through side channels.
+:func:`~toy_crypto.utils.lsb_to_msb` is used by :func:`~toy_crypto.ec.Point.scaler_multiply`
+and would be used by modular exponentiation if I had included that.

 >>> from toy_crypto.utils import lsb_to_msb
 >>> list(lsb_to_msb(13))